 Pistachio – Generosity – Six of Nuts (Pentacles)

-The appearance of pistachio indicates a time of stability and harmony that encourages generosity, abundance and charity.
+The appearance of pistachio indicates a time of balance and generosity that encourages both giving and receiving.

-Message: Pistachio represents being in harmony with our resources, allowing us to be generous with our selves and others.
-Generosity is not restricted to wealth; it values our stories, talents and willingness to help others.
-Now may be a time of helping someone in need or volunteering time to an organization that aligns with our soul.
-This can also indicate a time when we are the receivers of someone else’s generosity.
-Whichever direction generosity is flowing, allow it to spread with grace and ease without expectation.
-Be in the moment.
+Message: Pistachio reminds us to harmonize our needs with our resources, which allows us to be more generous with ourselves and others.
+Generosity is not restricted to wealth; it also refers to our talents, friendships and willingness to help others.
+Now may be a time of helping someone in need or volunteering with an organization that aligns with our soul.
+This can also indicate a time when we may be the receivers of someone else’s generosity.
+Whichever direction generosity flows, allow it to come and go with grace and without expectation or restriction.
+Express gratitude.